onodu/NumberConverter/README.md

 - num - rational number in range.

 Output:
-- num2 - MPI, derived from rounding num to nearest integer towards minus inf.
+- num2 - MPI derived from rounding num to nearest integer towards minus inf.

 Implementation is not interesting.